fcf2/ML-Against-Invasive-Fungi/README.md

 # 🧫 ML-Against-Invasive-Fungi
-JCIM submitted paper: **Multi-target Drug Repurposing Against Invasive Fungi Using a Multi-strategy Approach in a Data-poor Setting**
+ACS Omega submitted paper: **Repurposing of Bleomycetin Candidate Against Invasive Fungal Pathogens Using AI-Bind in a Data-poor Scenario**

-This repository accompanies the research project/research paper **“Multi-target Drug Repurposing Against Invasive Fungi Using a Multi-strategy Approach in a Data-poor Setting.”**
+This repository accompanies the research project/research paper **“Repurposing of Bleomycetin Candidate Against Invasive Fungal Pathogens Using AI-Bind in a Data-poor Scenario”**
 It provides a reproducible workflow for generating AI-based predictions of protein-ligand interactions across multiple fungal targets.

 Authors